lhartung/pulseaudio-snap/docs/access-from-other-snaps.md

 ## Set Necessary Environment Variables

-In order to talk with the PulseAudio service you need to set two environment variables to ensure that libpulse finds the socket and other files it requires to talk to the service.
+In order to talk with the PulseAudio service you need to set two environment variables to ensure that libpulse finds the socket and other files that it requires to talk to the service.
 The environment variables are the following:

 ```text
 PULSE_RUNTIME_PATH=/var/run/pulse